-Basically, you can take all your outstanding balance on credit cards and personal loans to transfer it to your balance transfer account.
+Basically, you can take all the outstanding balance on your credit cards and personal loans and transfer it to a single balance transfer account.
 In this account, you’ll pay a much lower interest rate than what you’re currently paying, or have a grace period where you pay 0%.

-If you can’t afford to pay much, try to pay the minimum sum (around 1% to 3% of the balance or S$50) that you’ll find on your monthly statement to avoid paying any late charges.
+If you can’t afford to pay much, try to at least pay the minimum sum on your monthly statement (around 1% to 3% of the balance or S$50, whichever is higher) to avoid paying any late charges.

-If you have an outstanding balance of S$10,000 with a bank that charges 25% per annum.
-A balance transfer that has a 6-month grace period with a transaction fee of 1% can save you:
+If you have an outstanding balance of S$10,000 with a bank that charges 25% per annum, a balance transfer that has a 6-month grace period with a transaction fee of 1%:

 However, keep in mind that banks charge other fees on top of the transaction fees.
 A good way to see how much you’ll have to pay is to look at the effective interest rates (EIR) instead of the flat interest rates.